 The Learning Mentors run a variety of well being groups targeting social skills, self esteem, emotional well being and anger management.
 Children who find lunchtime a struggle will be able to have an Arches pass to access the Arches centre.

 Pupils with medical needs

 At Prince Albert School, we aim to ensure that all children can be fully involved in all aspects of school life, regardless of any medical conditions they may have.
 If your child requires medication in school, we are usually able to support with administering this medication.
-If your child requires medication during the school day, you should speak to the school office or Mrs Shazadi and complete the relevant paperwork.
-On a day to day basis the school office oversee the administration of any medication and Mrs Hughes manages the medicines that are kept in school.
+If your child requires medication during the school day, you should speak to the school office or Mrs Syner and complete the relevant paperwork.
+On a day-to-day basis the school office oversee the administration of any medication and Mrs Hughes manages the medicines that are kept in school.

-If your child has a complex medical need, you should discuss is with Mrs Shazadi.
-She will work with yourself, the school nurse and any other medical professionals involved to compile an individual health care plan.
+If your child has a complex medical need, you should discuss this with Mrs Syner.
+They will work with yourself, the school nurse and any other medical professionals involved to compile an individual health care plan.
 These plans are discussed with all staff who are involved with the child.
-If special arrangements or facilities are required to support your child’s medical needs, you should speak to Mrs Shazadi who will arrange for the special arrangements to be made in conjunction with Mrs Shotter.
+If special arrangements or facilities are required to support your child’s medical needs, you should speak to Mrs Syner who will arrange for the special arrangements to be made in conjunction with Mrs Shotter.
 Full details of how we support children with medical conditions can be found in the policy on the school website.